- DevConnect eBook: Developing Exceptional Multi-Modal Customer Experiences

 About This Tutorial

-This is the third in a series of four tutorials on the Avaya Dialog Designer (now known as Avaya Aura Orchestration Designer) - see Related Tutorials below for links to other tutorials in the series.
+This is the third in a series of four tutorials on the Avaya Dialog Designer (now known as Avaya Orchestration Designer) - see Related Tutorials below for links to other tutorials in the series.

 This tutorial describes the steps involved in designing a Call Control Extensible Markup Language (CCXML) application using the Orchestration Designer CCXML plug-in.
 The process of creating a CCXML application with the CCXML editor is also described.
 The application discussed in this tutorial places an outbound call and logs the call status information.
-The tutorial also covers steps in building a CCXML application and deploying it on Voice Portal (now known as Avaya Aura Experience Portal).
+The tutorial also covers steps in building a CCXML application and deploying it on Voice Portal (now known as Avaya Experience Portal).

 This tutorial is intended for developers who want to develop CCXML applications using Orchestration Designer.